-H_1 is accepted, meaning that transformational leadership has a significant positive effect on employee engagement in star-rated hotels in Surabaya.
+H1 is accepted, meaning that transformational leadership has a significant positive effect on employee engagement in star-rated hotels in Surabaya.
 The hotels which applied transformational leadership will have an increased level of employee engagement.
-H_2 is accepted, indicating that employee engagement has a significant positive effect on financial performance in star-rated hotels in Surabaya.
-Hotels with a higher level of employee engagement will have a higher level of financial performance.
+H2 is accepted, indicating that employee engagement has a significant positive effect on financial performance in star-rated hotels in Surabaya.
+Hotels with higher level of employee engagement will have higher level of financial performance.
 Next, H3 is also accepted, meaning that employee engagement can mediate the effect of transformational leadership on financial performance.
 Further, when the mediation effect is not included in the model, transformational leadership has no significant effect on financial performance.
 H4 is accepted, confirming that transformational leadership has a significant positive effect on service quality in star-rated hotels in Surabaya.
-Hotels that applied transformational leadership will have an increased service quality performed.
+Hotels which applied transformational leadership will have an increased service quality performed.
 H7 is also accepted, showing that employee engagement does affect the level of service quality in the star-rated hotels in Surabaya.
 Hotels with a higher level of employee engagement will deliver a higher level of service quality.

 On the other side, there are three hypotheses rejected.
-First is H5 meaning that service quality does not significantly affect the star-rated hotels' financial performance in Surabaya.
+First is H5 meaning that service quality does not have a significant effect on financial performance of the star-rated hotels in Surabaya.
 The service quality performed by the hotels will not affect their financial performance.
-H6 is also rejected, indicating that there was no evidence that service quality can mediate the relationship between transformational leadership and financial performance.
-Finally, H8 is rejected, meaning that transformational leadership does not affect the star-rated hotels' financial performance in Surabaya.
+H6 is also rejected, indicating that there was no evidence that service quality can mediate the relationship of transformational leadership and financial performance.
+Last is H8 that is rejected, meaning that transformational leadership does not affect the financial performance of the star-rated hotels in Surabaya.
 Application of transformational leadership style by the hotels will not directly affect their financial performance.